marianna-regio/marianna-regio/readme.md

 # Hello, there! 👾

-I'm Marianna.
-I'm a student of Analysis and Systems Development.
+I am Marianna, I am studying System Analysis and Development.

-My focus is on web development, and I'm enhancing my knowledge in back-end to become a full-stack developer.
+I am focused on web development, and I am enhancing my knowledge in back-end to become a full-stack developer.

 I live in Florianopolis/SC - Brazil 🏝️

 You can contact me at mariannaregio@gmail.com 📬